 Two cables are supplied with the PiCPro package.
 One cable has a mini DIN connector to connect to a MMC Digital Control.
 The other cable has a standard 9 pin connector to connect to the PiC and Standalone MMC controls.
 One end of each cable is labeled "Computer".
 Connect the "Computer" end to the PC serial port you specify in the Online | Comm Settings dialog and connect the other end into the PiCPro Port on the control or the MMC Smart Drive.
 The pin-out for the controller port is given in the appropriate Hardware Manual.
-The pin-out for the computer port will be in the computer's manual.
+The pin-out for the computer's manual.